glouppe/info8002-large-scale-data-systems/lecture5.md

 ---

-# Consensus in partially synchronous systems
+class: middle

-- Does hierarchical consensus would work with an *eventually perfect failure detector*?
+Would hierarchical consensus work with an *eventually perfect failure detector*?
-- A *false suspicion* (i.e., a violation of strong accuracy) might lead to the **violation of agreement**.
+- A false suspicion (i.e., a violation of strong accuracy) might lead to the **violation of agreement**.
-- *Not suspecting* a crashed process (i.e., a violation of strong completeness) might lead to the **violation of termination**.
+- Not suspecting a crashed process (i.e., a violation of strong completeness) might lead to the **violation of termination**.

 .center.width-100[![](figures/lec5/hierarchical-consensus-false.png)]